 DieAlmond.
 Duke Kim ('11).
 Materials: sterling silver, cubic zirconia necklace, 28"

-Sample Courses in the Craft + Material Studies Major with a concentration in Jewelry/Metals
+Students who complete the Craft and Material Studies Major with a concentration in Jewelry/Metals will:

 Drawing: Objects & Space

 Drawing: Natural Forms & The Human Figure